 Confronted with these dreadful choices leaves little hope you can safely provide effective pain relief to comfort your furry home companion.

-But studies have convincingly demonstrated that, without proper anti-inflammatory treatment, dogs with pre-existing arthritis conditions will have increased muscle atrophy and their state of health will decline much more rapidly–while still experiencing unrelenting pain & progressive lameness.
+But studies have convincingly demonstrated that, without proper treatment, a dog with pre-existing osteoarthritis conditions will have increased muscle atrophy and their state of health will decline much more rapidly–while still experiencing unrelenting pain, stiffness & progressive lameness.

 So without some form of medical intervention your dog will continue to suffer and get steadily worse.
-It’s time to make a critical decision regarding your dog’s immediate Quality of Life.
+This is a time for change and it’s essential to make a critical decision regarding your dog’s immediate Quality of Life.

-Thankfully, there’s a new treatment alternative for dogs with painful arthritis, hip-dysplasia or progressive degenerative joint disease (DJD).
-This natural, plant based therapy offers a safer, more effective option over the risks & side-effects of prescription pain medications like Rimadyl for dogs.
+Thankfully, there’s a new anti-inflmmatory treatment replacement for a dog with painful arthritis, hip-dysplasia or progressive degenerative joint disease (DJD).
+This natural, plant based therapy offers a safer option over the risks & side-effects of veterinarian pain medication like Rimadyl for dogs.

 Rimadyl For Dogs

-Rimadyl is a drug introduced in 1997 by Pfizer Chemical for the treatment of hip dysplasia and arthritis in dogs.
+Rimadyl is a drug introduced in 1997 by Pfizer Chemical for the treatment of hip dysplasia and osteoarthritis.
 Rimadyl has been prescribed for more than four million dogs in the United States alone, and has earned Pfizer tens of millions of dollars.